littlemooon/next-starter/readme.md

 # next-starter

-Starter structure with full development setup - including linting, testing and type checking
+Starter structure with full development setup - including linting, testing and type checking.

+Some configuration is customised to my liking as this starter project is in active use by myself.

 ### scripts